-Mathematics Department Located in Robinson Hall
+Mathematics Department Located in Chavis Hall

 The study of mathematics has provided many opportunities for recent majors.
 They have pursued careers as analysts with consulting firms, as actuaries, as financial analysts in the banking and finance arenas, as teachers, and as software developers.
-Other majors have pursued advanced degrees in mathematics, computer science, economics, engineering, law, and medicine.
+Other majors have pursued advanced degrees in mathematics, statistics, computer science, economics, engineering, law, and medicine.

-What You Can Do With a Math Major:
+What You Can Do With a Math Major?

 Just like most history majors don't become historians, most math majors don't become professional mathematicians.
 So what can they do?